flickr-downloadr/flickr-downloadr-blog/source/_posts/2014-01-20-contemplating-a-mac-port-of-flickr-downloadr.markdown

 date: 2014-01-20 14:06
 comments: true
 author: Floyd Pink
-categories: [flickr downloadr, Technical, Mac, Cocoa, Objective]
+categories: [flickr downloadr, Technical, Mac, Cocoa, Objective-C]
 ---
 It's been a long time since something has been posted on this blog!
 And really, it's been quite a while since something has been done with the app at all.